Subscribe to Our Newsletter

 Hi Jennifer,

-I thought it would be best to share my feedback with everyone in the email chain—transparency, you know?
-No disrespect to Sasha, but if she were to suddenly disappear (be it through termination or something more… permanent), how would you ever know my true thoughts on the matter?
+I thought it would be best to share my feedback with everyone in the chain—transparency, you know?
+No disrespect to Sasha, but if she were to suddenly disappear (be it through termination or something more… permanent), how would you ever know my true thoughts?

-Besides, if your biggest issue is inbox clutter, I’d say you’ve lived a pretty sheltered life.
-Have you seen the news lately?
-The world is grappling with pandemics, climate crises, and escalating global conflicts.
-Yet, here we are, debating email etiquette.
+Besides, if inbox clutter is your biggest concern, you’ve lived a pretty sheltered life.
+The world’s got pandemics, climate crises, and global conflicts—and here we are debating email etiquette.

-That said, I sincerely apologize if my email has ruined your day.
-Next time, I’ll make sure to leave you out while keeping everyone else in the loop.
+That said, I apologize if my previous email ruined your day.
+Next time, I’ll make sure to leave you out while keeping everyone else in.

 Should you remove yourself from an email chain?
 Sometimes, yes.
-But maybe—just maybe—it’s worth pausing before making that request.
-You never know what you might miss or how your response could impact others.
+But maybe—just maybe—it’s worth pausing before you hit that request.

 What Are Your Thoughts?

-Have you ever been on an email chain that you desperately wanted to escape?
-Or do you believe that staying in the loop is always beneficial?
-Share your experiences in the comments!
+Have you ever been trapped in an endless email thread you desperately wanted to escape?
+Or do you believe staying in the loop is always worth it?
+Share your experiences below—bonus points if you’ve survived a full-blown “Reply All apocalypse.”

 James Mason profile image